6.9. Numerical Stability¶

 norm by default, but may also compute the condition number using other

 matrix norms defined in Matrix Norms.
-However, to avoid calculating
+MATLAB calculates the

-left-divide operator checks the condition of a matrix before attempting
+RCOND.
+MATLAB’s left-divide operator checks the condition of a matrix

-to find a solution.
-When using the left-divide operator, one may
+before attempting to find a solution.
+When using the left-divide

-occasionally see a warning message such as follows.
+operator, one may occasionally see a warning message such as the

 Here is an example to illustrate the problem.
 To be confident of the correct answer, we begin with a well-conditioned system.